shemkumar/wifi_password/README.md

 # wifi_password

+TO steal the stored wifi password in your system

 PowerShell Script to Retrieve Wi-Fi Passwords
 This PowerShell script is designed to retrieve Wi-Fi passwords stored on a Windows system.
 It utilizes netsh wlan commands to gather information about Wi-Fi profiles and their associated passwords.